-Three (3) Years Apprentices attend school at night from September- May.
+- Apprentices attend school at night from Sept. - May.
 (Apprentices are not paid for attending school.)
-Apprentices work five days a week receiving on-the-job training.
+Apprentices may also attend school during the day semi-weekly depending on their year in school. - Apprentices work five days a week receiving on-the-job training.

-Period 1 45% of journeyman's wage

-Period 2 50% of journeyman's wage

-Period 3 55% of journeyman's wage

-Period 4 60% of journeyman's wage

-Period 5 70% of journeyman's wage

-Period 6 80% of journeyman's wage

-Journeyman Level 100% of journeyman's wage
+Period 1 - 45% of Journeyman's Wage Period 2 - 50% of Journeyman's Wage Period 3 - 55% of Journeyman's Wage Period 4 - 60% of Journeyman's Wage Period 5 - 70% of Journeyman's Wage Period 6 - 80% of Journeyman's Wage Journeyman Level - 100% of Wage